chrischow/rokr/dev/README.md

 The `HomeTeamCards` component creates a list of card elements.
 Each card wraps a [`ProgressCard` shared component](#components), which has a progress ring for average Objective progress, and the counts of completed/total Objectives and KRs.

 ### 2. `Team`
 This is the main component containing the bulk of components in ROKR.
-For ease of viewing, the explanations for the components are split into two tables, and described in a breadth-first manner.
+For ease of viewing, the explanations for the components are split into two tables.
+Refer to the [`shared`](#components) section for more info on shared components (purple).

 | Component | Purpose |
 | :-------- | :------ |